slatedocs/slate/source/includes/_openbanking.md

 ### Open Banking Directory

-If you're a registered TPP in the Open Banking Directory and you are using Signing and Transport certificates issued by Open Banking, you can easily onboard by providing either of the following things:
+If you're a registered TPP in the Open Banking Directory and you are using Signing and Transport certificates issued by Open Banking.
+At the moment we accept both the old style OB Transport and OB Signing, as well as the eIDAS-like OBWAC and OBSeal certificates.
+You can easily onboard by providing either of the following things:

 * You can generate and send us a Software Statement Assertion (SSA) from the Open Banking Directory.
 * Alternatively, you can also just send us your Open Banking Organization ID together with the Software Statement ID that you wish to use.